-The Appellate Advocacy Clinic represents low-income clients in all sorts of appeals, both civil and criminal, and in a variety of appellate courts, including the Fourth Circuit and the Seventh Circuit.
-Working in pairs, students handle an actual appeal from start to finish, with advice and assistance from their professor, who is counsel of record.
-Students also travel to Washington, D.C., to observe arguments at the United States Supreme Court.
+Represents low-income clients in all sorts of appeals, both civil and criminal, and in a variety of appellate courts, including the Fourth Circuit and the Seventh Circuit.
+Students handle an actual appeal from start to finish.